chalmersproject/chalmers-website/src/pages/projects/chalmerssignal/index.md

 The Chalmers Map shows the occupancy numbers of all the shelters in Toronto with Chalmers Signals.
 The Map's interface is designed so anyone can see, in real time, which shelters have space with a brief glance

 > By quickly browsing the Chalmers Map, a shelter staff member will only need to make a single call to reach a shelter that is likely to have space.

+Interested in knowing more?
+Or do you work at a shelter and are interested in getting a chalmers signal for your location?
+Please reach out to us at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>!

 </article>

 ![Chalmers Signal Neon](images/chalmers_signal.png)